mblwhoi/drupal_faceted_search/README.txt

 * Developed by David Lesieur (http://davidlesieur.com,
   http://drupal.org/user/17157).

+* Sponsored in part by Eyos BV (http://www.eyos.nl).

-* The superb Flamenco search interface (http://flamenco.berkeley.edu) provided, and still provides, most of the inspiration for this project.
+* The superb Flamenco search interface (http://flamenco.berkeley.edu) has provided, and still provides, most of the inspiration for this project.